Thankfully, it looks like the light at the end of the tunnel is now in sight for Team businesses as restrictions are set to lift soon in many places.

 Your team may be worried about their own immediate safety, but many of your team members may have a child or loved one who is particularly vulnerable right now or actually ill.
 They may worry about the risk of bringing home germs.
 How will this affect their ability to return to work?
 And what about your older team members who are themselves at high risk for contracting the coronavirus?
 Are they mentally prepared to come back?

-Please remember that facts have a way of being shut out by strong emotions, and let’s face it, FEAR is one of the strongest emotions there is.
+Please remember that facts have a way of being shut out by strong emotions.
+Let’s face it, FEAR is one of the strongest emotions there is.
 Think about a small child who is afraid to go to sleep at night.
 Does simply telling the child that there are no monsters under the bed make them fall asleep quickly?
 Not a chance.
 You have to look under the bed and in the closet with them.
 You might take them on a whole tour of their bedroom to show them it’s free of monsters.
 You will likely tell them a happy story or sing to them.
 And then maybe, they will drift off.
 The point is your team is going to need more than just blanket statement assurances to feel safe.

 One more thing to consider is the morale of team members who have been furloughed and/or have been struggling to pay their bills during the crisis.
 Anxiety can cause resentment to build, so how will you address those issues?